volontariato internazionale, antirazzismo, pace, diritti

 During this camp, participants can share their passion for (and learn more about) global and amp; local environmental issues, as well as photography.
 If you are interested in topics such as climate change, waste management and sustainability, and you also love taking photos, then this project is for youWhile developing artistic and technical photography skills, you will be focusing on environmental and sustainability issues through non-formal activities such as workshops, discussions, presentations and visits facilitated by SEEDS.
 One of our aims is to help create more environmentally aware consumers and amp; travellersYou will visit local projects on environment and conservation.
 These may include hands-on activities or guided visits, such as outdoor cleanup tasks, a local fauna and/or flora exhibition or an Icelandic culture museum.
 Some of these activities are dependent on weather conditions, as on the availability of our partners.You will also have time to put the theory about photography into practice while exploring the city.
 At the end of the camp, the best photographs from each participant are selected for an online exhibition on SEEDS social media.
 Participants should bring their own digital cameras, lenses, tripods and laptops if possible.

-The SEEDS programme combines learning, sharing, hands-on activities, getting to know Iceland, its culture, having fun, exploring the city, its attractions and the stunning nature, which you can experience in possible excursions.
+SEEDS programme combines learning, sharing and hands-on activities.
+On top of that you get to know Iceland and its culture while having fun, exploring the city, its attractions and stunning nature, which you can experience in possible excursions.
 Participants should prepare to share environmental issues from their countries and be ready to spend time outdoors walking medium distances (up to 1,5 hours) during activities and sightseeing.
 Note this project is a learning/sharing camp and not a standard workcamp.
 This project has a smaller volunteer work part and puts a bigger emphasis on the personal learning process than on the community impact.SEEDS will organise a night photography and aurora hunting workshop in the city or in the vicinity of ReykjavEk.
 Northern lights are a natural phenomenon depending on solar activity and meteorological conditions, so we cannot guarantee you will see northern lights, but the night photography workshop will be organised anyway.

 ReykjavEk is a dynamic, modern city that lives in harmony with nature, using renewable energy sources.
 The worlds northernmost capital bridges the Atlantic, between Europe and North America.
 ReykjavEk is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.Some excursions (e.g. to the Golden Circle, Hot River hike and/or South Shore) can be arranged at discount fares if there is free time after the camp workshops/sessions.It may be very cold and/or rainy, so we recommend bringing warm and waterproof clothes (underlayers, overcoats, scarves, gloves and hats) and good walking shs, as some of the activities take place outdoors.